-Recently there has been a lot question about the nature of playing the classic dog game tug-of-war.
-Some say it brings out aggressive tendencies in dogs, however BestBullySticks.com believes if you have a well-behaved dog that listens, tug-of-war is a great way to not only bond with your dog but also get your dog’s mind and body working.
+Recently there has been a lot of question about the nature of playing the classic dog game tug-of-war.
+Some say it brings out aggressive tendencies in dogs; however, BestBullySticks.com believes if you have a well-behaved dog that listens, tug-of-war is a great way to not only bond with your dog but also get your dog’s mind and body working.
 Here are a few ways to make sure tug is always a positive experience for you and your dog.

 1. Teach your Dog to Listen

 Before you play tug with your dog, make sure your dog can listen to commands.
 In particular, the “drop it” or “release” command is good for tug.
 This will help you stop the game easily if needed.

 Making sure your dog has the toughest tug toy out there is a must.
 Flexible yet durable enough for tugging, most good chew toys are made of rubber.
 A comfy handle is important, too.
 Check out our Rope-Tug Toys for sturdy, long lasting dog tug toys.